Why Adalo Works for Building Apps with Flexnet ERP Data

 Designing Screens to Display Flexnet Data

-Adalo offers various list types - Simple, Card, or Custom Lists - to present data depending on your needs.
+Adalo offers various list types—Simple, Card, or Custom Lists—to present data depending on your needs.
 For instance, Simple Lists work well for text-heavy data, while Card Lists are ideal for visuals and key details.
 Use Magic Text to dynamically bind fields from your Flexnet Collections to UI elements like labels, buttons, or images.
 This ensures that the app updates automatically with the latest ERP data.

 A common screen flow begins with a list view for browsing records, which links to a detail screen displaying more comprehensive information.
 For example, an inventory app might feature a Card List showing products with images and stock levels.
 Tapping on a product could lead to a detail page with supplier information, reorder points, and transaction history.
-To handle large datasets, enable pagination on custom lists to navigate beyond the 100-record limit, ensuring smooth performance even with thousands of records.

 When building forms to update Flexnet data, always use the PATCH method instead of PUT.
 PATCH allows you to update specific fields without overwriting the rest of the record.
 This keeps your app functioning as a dynamic, real-time extension of your Flexnet ERP system.